micropython/micropython-esp32-ulp/docs/index.rst

           #   2 words * 4 = 8 bytes
           ulp.run(2*4)  # specify the offset of the entry point label

 To update the binary every time the source code changes, you would need a mechanism to detect that the source code changed.
-Whenever needed, manually re-running the ``assemble_file`` function as shown above, would also work.
+This could trigger a re-run of the ``assemble_file`` function to update the binary.
+Manually re-running this function as needed would also work.

 Preprocessor